Wim Sonneveld: Biography

 Wim Sonneveld was born in Utrecht, Netherlands, to Gerrit Sonneveld and Geertruida van den Berg.
 In 1922, at a very young age, he lost his mother.
 After his time at school, where he was the class clown, he had a few unsuccessful jobs.

 In 1932 he started singing in an amateur choir, the Keep Smiling Singers, after which he teamed up with Fons Goossens in 1934 to form a duo and perform at anniversaries of associations and institutions.
 Later that year he met reviewer Huub Janssen and after a journey through France in 1936 they started living together in Amsterdam, at first on the Westermarkt, later on the Prinsengracht.
 In that same year he worked for Louis Davids.
 During the day he worked as an administrator and in evening he played small roles and sang chansons.
 In that same period he performed with his partner Huub in his own club De Rarekiek.
 In 1937 he sang in 'cabarets' (floor shows in nightclubs) with Suzy Solidor and Agnes Capri in France.

 After the declaration of war of 1940 he returned to the Netherlands, where he acted in plays and in the revue of Loekie Bouwmeester.
 In 1940 he performed in the Theater der Prominenten and at Abraham van der Vies' De Sprookjesspelers.
 Here he met Conny Stuart.
 In 1943 he formed his own association, consisting among others of Conny Stuart, Lia Dorana, Albert Mol, Joop Doderer, Hetty Blok and Emmy Arbous.

 Wim Sonneveld was gay, though not openly as it would have been unacceptable during that era.

-He died in 1974 due to a heart attack.
+Death

+On 20 February 1974, Sonneveld suffered a heart attack while driving on the highway from Amsterdam to Rotterdam.
+He had just picked up two hitchhikers and asked one of them to take the wheel.
+The hitchhiker did so, and drove at full speed back to the VU Hospital in Amsterdam.

+Initially, Sonneveld began to recover, but on Friday 8 March, a second heart attack proved fatal.

+He was buried on Monday 11 March at the Roman Catholic Cemetery Buitenveldert.